Aymen-Besbes/fine-tuned-bart-summarization/README.md

-#  🧠 Fine-Tuned BART for Abstractive Text Summarization (AI & LLM Domain)
+# 🧠 Fine-Tuned BART for Abstractive Text Summarization (AI & LLM Domain) (Simulation)

 This project demonstrates an end-to-end **abstractive summarization pipeline** using a fine-tuned `facebook/bart-large-cnn` model on a domain-specific dataset about **AI, LLMs, and NLP technologies**.

+**Note:** Due to the limited size of the dataset (20 samples), this project is intended as a **prototype and learning exercise**.
+The fine-tuning process is simulated to showcase the complete pipeline from data preparation to model evaluation and deployment rather than to produce a production-ready summarization model.

 ###  Key Components:
 - Domain-specific dataset collection and enhancement
 - Exploratory Data Analysis (EDA)
-- Fine-tuning BART using Hugging Face Transformers
+- Simulated fine-tuning of BART using Hugging Face Transformers
 - ROUGE-based evaluation
 - Real-time demo using Gradio
 - Hosted model on Hugging Face Hub